kubernetes/community/contributors/devel/writing-good-e2e-tests.md

 Obviously most of the above goals apply to many tests, not just yours.
-So we've developed a set of reusable test infrastructure, libraries and best practises to help you to do the right thing, or at least do the same thing as other tests, so that if that turns out to be the wrong thing, it can be fixed in one place, not hundreds, to be the right thing.
+So we've developed a set of reusable test infrastructure, libraries and best practices to help you to do the right thing, or at least do the same thing as other tests, so that if that turns out to be the wrong thing, it can be fixed in one place, not hundreds, to be the right thing.